propelmarketing/fabfile/README.md

 Fabric Scripts
 ==============
-Collection of fabfile scripts that can help Propel be better.
+Collection of fabric scripts that can help Propel be better.

 ### In the project's root there needs to be a file called 'projectconf.py' with the following parameters: